CultivateHQ/cultivateHQ.com/source/posts/2015-07-23-seven-techniques-product-leaders-can-use-today-to-get-a-project-focused.markdown

 ---
 title:  "Seven techniques product leaders can use today to get a project focused"
 author: Spencer Turner
+tags: spencer
 ---

 ## Are you frustrated by a culture that hasn't caught up with the digital world?

 Do you feel like you're building the wrong thing?
 New features fail to engage and delight customers?

 Are you fighting against a culture of inertia?
 Trying to sell processes to people who don't understand the business value?
 Are you in a project that's become too big to fail?